mfouesneau/bgls/README.rst

 with uneven temporal sampling.

-This repository implements the method described in Mortier et al. (2014) [ArXiv]_, that is a Bayesian formalism for the generalized Lomb-Scargle periodogram.
+This repository implements the method described in Mortier et al. (2014) [Mortier14]_, that is a Bayesian formalism for the generalized Lomb-Scargle periodogram.